COMMENTS

 Antennarius biocellatus (Cuvier 1817) bi-, two; ocellatus, having little eyes, referring to two ocelli, one at posterior dorsal-fin base, and a second (often absent or present on only one side of body) at caudal-fin base

-Antennarius commerson (Anonymous 1798) in honor of French naturalist Philibert Commerçon (also spelled Commerson, 1727-1773), whose notes provided the descriptive material for Lacepède, who proposed a vernacular name for this species, “Lophie commerson,” in 1798, which was then latinized in an anonymous book review later that year, from whence the name dates (and not from Latrielle 1804, as often reported) [treated as noun in apposition, without the patronymic “i”]
+Antennarius commerson (Anonymous 1798) in honor of French naturalist Philibert Commerçon (also spelled Commerson, 1727-1773), whose notes provided the descriptive material for Lacepède, who proposed a vernacular name for this species, “Lophie commerson,” in 1798, which was then latinized in an anonymous book review later that year, from whence the name dates (and not from Latrielle 1804, as often reported) [treated as noun in apposition, without the genitive “i”]

 Antennarius hispidus (Bloch & Schneider 1801) bristly, referring to close-set, bifurcate spinules on skin